 It is a good practice to test your Automation live in your store before enabling it for the whole audience.
-It may be that your store has some settings that don't align well with our standard triggers, or you may simply want to try out something new.
-To make sure your automations are not triggered for the whole audience, we suggest adding an Audience filter that would bind the workflow to send messages to chosen email addresses only.
+It may be that your store has some settings that don't align well with our standard triggers, or you may want to try out something new.
+To make sure your automations are not triggered for the whole audience, we suggest adding an Audience filter that would bind the workflow to send messages to only chosen email addresses.

 Creating a Test Segment

-To create a test Segment, you should find the email addresses or the phone numbers you want to use for testing in All contacts list -> click on the check-boxes -> Actions -> Add a tag.
+To create a test Segment, you should find the email addresses or the phone numbers you want to use for testing in the Audience → Contact list → select the checkbox next to Name → Actions → Add a tag.

 Once you added a tag, use it as a filter in your Segment settings: